National identification number: Denmark

 Companies and other taxable non-humans are issued an eight-digit "CVR" number which is a mostly sequential number, there is no defined rule preventing the issuance of a CVR number with the same digits as a CPR number of an unrelated person, so the type of number must always be indicated, but CPR are always 10-digit and CVR 8-digit.
 VAT registration numbers for Danish companies are simply "DK" followed by the CVR number, but far from all CVR numbered entities are VAT registered (companies with no need for a VAT number, such as holding companies, typically do not request a VAT registration for their CVR).

 Government entities are numbered in a variety of ways, but since 2003 all government entities (however small) now have EAN numbers for billing purposes.
 Some Government entities also have CVR numbers.
 Only one Government Entity (the Queen) has a CPR number.

 The CPR number gives government agencies access to state-controlled databases with information about the person.
 The information includes: The person's marital status and spouse, parents, children, current and former addresses, the cars the person has owned, the criminal record and other information about the person.

 Foreigners who are not eligible to get a CPR-number, but who need one, includes persons who have witnessed a crime, persons who have been charged with a crime, or are victims of a crime.
 These persons are registered with a CPR-number with the format: DDMMYY-XXXX where XXXX are four letters instead of four numbers.

 Estonia

-In Estonia, a Personal Identification Code (isikukood (IK)) is defined as a number formed on the basis of the sex and date of birth of a person which allows the identification of the person and used by government and other systems where identification is required, as well as by digital signatures using the nation ID-card and its associated certificates.
-An Estonian Personal identification code consists of 11 digits, generally given without any whitespace or other delimiters.
-The form is GYYMMDDSSSC, where G shows the person's sex and century of birth (odd number male, even number female, 1-2 19th century, 3-4 20th century, 5-6 21st century), YYMMDD is the person's date of birth, SSS is a serial number separating persons born on the same date, and C is a checksum.
+In Estonia, a Personal Identification Code (isikukood, abbreviated as IK) is formed on the basis of the sex and date of birth of a person.
+It allows the identification of the person and is used by government and other systems where identification is required, as well as by digital signatures using the national ID-card and its associated certificates.
+The code consists of 11 digits, generally given without any whitespace or other delimiters, in the form GYYMMDDSSSC.
+The first digit, G, encodes the person's sex and century of birth: odd numbers for male, even numbers for female; 1 or 2 for 19th century, 3 or 4 for 20th century, 5 or 6 for 21st century.
+The next digits, YYMMDD, encode the person's date of birth, including the last two digits of the year.
+The next three digits, SSS, are a serial number distinguishing persons born on the same date.
+Prior to 2013, there were separate ranges for each hospital issuing the codes, but this system was deprecated on 1 January 2013.
+The final digit, C, is a check digit, calculated from the previous digits using the modulo 11 algorithm.